 Should You Replace Your Xanax Prescription With CBD?

-As we all know, CBD has a wide range of uses — treating anxiety is only one of them.
+As we all know, CBD has a wide range of uses — treating anxiety and depression is only one of them.
 With that being said, we must acknowledge that we need more research before we can sign off on anyone using CBD as their only treatment for panic disorders.
 Even if studies conclusively show that CBD can be used instead of Xanax, that should be a decision every patient comes to with their doctor.

 One thing science has been able to prove is that CBD and Xanax are processed by more or less the same systems of enzymes.
 Therefore, it should come as no surprise that both substances have a similarly tranquilizing effect.
 However, while Xanax may cause physical dependence, CBD hasn’t been shown to have the same consequence.

-Knowing that, we may be tempted to conclude that CBD is the safer solution of the two.
+Knowing that we may be tempted to conclude that CBD is the safer solution of the two.
 But once again, without more research, we wouldn’t dare make such statements.
 Moreover, it’s important to note that Xanax is completely safe as well if you stick to your doctor’s instructions.
 As long patients remain transparent with their doctors about their reaction to the medication, they won’t develop a dependence.

 Can You Mix CBD and Xanax?